UWCS/stardust/content/news/archive/2223/2022-11-14-pub-crawl-servers-t1w7-newsletter.md

 > We've discovered we have two old servers of ours, we didn't know existed.
 We're going to be investigating on Wednesday, but who knows what we'll find!
 > If you are in 3rd year and struggling with compiler design, we have a help session on Thursday, and if you are struggling with compiler design, we have a drinking session on Friday!
 Everyone's welcome on our first Pub Crawl of the year: we'll be exploring Leamington in various states of drunkeness.
 >
 > We had our programming competition last week, which went great!
 Thanks to all of you that attended, and well done to teams: Ed Sucks, the Error Opposers and the Abelian Group for being in our top three teams.
-You can find all the problems and the leaderboard (for the competition period only) on our lovely new [progcomp website](https://progcomp.uwcs.co.uk) t̶h̶a̶t̶ ̶d̶e̶f̶i̶n̶i̶t̶e̶l̶y̶ ̶w̶a̶s̶n̶'̶t̶ ̶f̶i̶n̶i̶s̶h̶e̶d̶ ̶a̶t̶ ̶3̶a̶m̶ ̶t̶h̶e̶ ̶n̶i̶g̶h̶t̶ ̶b̶e̶f̶o̶r̶e̶ .
+You can find all the problems and the leaderboard (for the competition period only) on our lovely new [progcomp website](https://progcomp.uwcs.co.uk) ~~that definitely wasn't finished at 3am the night before~~ .

 ***